kalngyk/kmeans_study_buddy/README.md

-This will help you better understand how <i>k</i>-means works and why its problem is not just with linear separability, but also with its equi-distance line method for classification.
+This will help you better understand how <i>k</i>-means works and why it not only has a problem with linear separability, but also with its equi-distance line method for classification.

-This application is entirely in HTML5 and works on anywhere with a browser.
+This application is entirely in HTML5 and works on anywhere with a browser, including smartphones.